Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Related Work

-Exploring the analytical form of PPF constitutes an important branch of PPF research.
-Compared with MC-based PPF, which ultimately yields an empirical distribution, analytical approaches are not only simulation-free but also allow more flexible integration with risk analysis and other system operation tasks~\cite{yuan2020improved}.
-In~\cite{wang2016analytical}, a linear mapping framework is proposed, where power injections are modeled using a Gaussian Mixture Models (GMMs) and a linear PF is employed.
-By exploiting the PF linearity, the voltage distribution can be derived analytically.
-However, the linear assumption is overly restrictive and significantly degrades the accuracy of the resulting PDF.
-To address this limitation, various nonlinear analytical methods have been developed.
-The work in~\cite{gao2023analytical} proposes a piecewise linearization approach, in which power injections are partitioned into multiple regimes based on a GMMs, and a linear mapping is applied within each sub-regime to achieve overall nonlinearization.
-In~\cite{wang2020scenario}, a scenario-based method is introduced, where several important scenarios are sampled to marginalize the distribution and obtain an approximate voltage distribution for the target bus.
-With the increasing adoption of ML and statistical learning methods, non-parametric distribution estimation techniques from the ML domain have also been applied to PPF~\cite{abbasi2022comparison}.
-For instance, Gaussian process models are employed for PPF in~\cite{pareek2020gaussian, xu2020probabilistic} that achieve competitive performance.
-Despite these advances, existing analytical PPF methods predominantly rely on explicit structural or distributional assumptions.
-An NN-based analytical framework has the potential to derive voltage distributions without such restrictive assumptions, thereby improving achievable accuracy.
+Approximating the probability distributions of system states constitutes an important branch of PPF research.
+MC-based PPF produces empirical distributions from repeated PF evaluations, whereas density approximation methods seek an explicit representation of the resulting voltage distributions.
+Such representations can be more readily integrated into risk assessment and other power-system planning and operation tasks~\cite{yuan2020improved}.
+In~\cite{wang2016analytical}, power injections are modeled using a Gaussian mixture model (GMM), and the PF mapping is approximated by a linear function.
+Exploiting this linearity enables the corresponding voltage density to be derived in closed form.
+However, the linear PF assumption may be overly restrictive and can reduce the accuracy of the resulting probability density function (PDF) under nonlinear operating conditions.
+To address this limitation, nonlinear and locally linear approximation methods have been investigated.
+For example,~\cite{gao2023analytical} proposes a piecewise-linear approach that partitions the power-injection space into multiple regimes and applies a local linear mapping within each regime.
+In~\cite{wang2020scenario}, representative scenarios are used to approximate the marginal voltage distribution at a target bus.
+With the increasing adoption of machine learning (ML) and statistical learning, data-driven and nonparametric distribution-estimation techniques have also been applied to PPF~\cite{abbasi2022comparison}.
+For instance, Gaussian-process-based methods have demonstrated competitive performance in PPF applications~\cite{pareek2020gaussian,xu2020probabilistic}.
+Despite these advances, existing voltage-density approximation methods generally rely on restrictive assumptions about the PF mapping, the underlying distributions, or both.
+An NN-based framework capable of learning the nonlinear PF transformation and directly evaluating voltage densities could reduce these restrictions and improve approximation accuracy.